straywasp/docs/Merge and Flatten Time Machine Backup Folders.md

-# MERGE TIME MACHINE FOLDERS TO A SINGLE FOLDER DIRECTORY
+# MERGE TIME MACHINE FOLDERS TO A SINGLE FOLDER / DIRECTORY
+**For functional Time Machine drives, you should just be able to copy the most recent backup using the Finder, which will then do all the necesary recursion for you.**

-If you use recovery software to extract a Time Machine drive, you may need to flatten it down to just a single folder with all the recovered data.
+If you use recovery software to extract a Time Machine drive, you may need to flatten it down to just a single folder with all the recovered data inside.

-**For functional Time Machine drives, you should just be able to copy the most recent backup using the Finder, which will then do all the necesary recursion for you.** cd into the Root TM backups folder (or root drive if there is no root folder) You should have a bunch of folders That look something like below:
+cd into the Root TM backups folder (or root drive if there is no root folder)

+You should have a bunch of folders That look something like below:

 /Root